12 Rules of Courtly Love In Medieval Courts

 3. Worship

-Worship, as one of the rules of courtly love between knights and noblewomen, refers to the adoration, reverence, and devotion that knights should show towards their chosen lady.
+Worship, one of the rules of courtly love, involves the adoration and devotion knights show toward their chosen noblewomen.

-It emphasizes the knight’s deep admiration and respect for the noblewoman, placing her on a pedestal and treating her as an almost divine figure.
+Originating in the medieval period, this concept emphasizes the knight’s deep respect, placing the lady on a pedestal as an almost divine figure.

 Related: Lessons from the Code of Chivalry